-Sylvia Browne: Psychic Guru or Quack?
+Sylvia Browne: Psychic or Con Artist?

 Sylvia began her professional career as a psychic on May 8, 1973 with a small meeting in her home.
 Within one year her practice had grown very large and she decided to incorporate her business as the Nirvana Foundation for Psychic Research.
 Wanting to make her work as professional as possible, then as now, Sylvia maintains required business licenses, is a member of a national consumer protection agency, and donates a lot of time to charitable organizations and working with police.
 Her business has remained in the same general vicinity since beginning her work.

 Sylvia's family line includes several practicing psychics and mediums.
 Her maternal grandmother, Ada, was an established and respected counselor and healer in Kansas City MO.
 This familial psychic talent has also passed on to her son Christopher Dufresne.
 There seems to be a genetic component necessary to create exceptional psychics, Sylvia's blood line carries that predisposition to excellence.
 As Sylvia says, "Anyone can learn to play the piano, but not everyone is a concert pianist."

 Browne claimed to have graduated from college and obtained a masters degree in English literature.
 However, there is good reason to believe she has neither .

 Browne married five times.
 Her first marriage, from 1959 to 1972, was to Gary Dufresne.
 The couple had two sons, one of whom (Christopher Dufresne) she says is a psychic.
 Her second marriage, to Joe Tschirhart in 1952, was annulled soon afterward.
 Her third marriage was to Kensil Dallzell Brown, after which she began using his last name and later changed it to Browne.
 From 1994 through 2002, she was married to Larry Beck.
 In 2009, she married Michael Ulery, a jewelry store owner.